 The impact of the pandemic on care homes has resulted in direct policy and practice changes for care homes.

-System leaders in areas we work have recognised the impact of our programmes.
+Local public sector leaders in areas we work have recognised the impact of our programmes.

 In twelve localities, we have established a wider programme including local system leaders where plans have developed together on challenging areas including: